Rationale

 Students in Grades 8, 9 & 10 will receive homework as follows:

-Grade 10 - English, Mathematics, Bulgarian and Science: A minimum of 30 minutes homework per week for each subject, due one week after setting.
+English, Mathematics, Bulgarian, Physics, Chemistry and Biology: Weekly homework for each subject, will be assigned due at the discretion of each teacher, dependent on workload, but not later than one week after setting.
 Students at this stage are expected to take the initiative and engage in self-directed revision and should actively be encouraged to do so from the start of the year

-Grade 11-12 - All students will receive a minimum of 180 minutes of homework per subject, per week.
+All students will receive homework for each studied subject, at the discretion of each teacher, dependent on workload and need.
 Students are expected to complete self-study in the ratio 1:1 for every hour taught.

 NB: Students studying for the Bulgarian examinations are also expected to attend consultations when required.